PipedreamHQ/pipedream/docs/docs/components/migrating/README.md

   * [Publishing and Using Actions](#publishing-and-using-actions)

 ## Overview
-This document is for developers who previously created actions in [Pipedream's UI](https://pipedream.com/actions).
-The purpose is to help users migrate exiting actions to Pipedream's new [component model](/components).
-There is currently no deprecation timeline for actions developed in the UI, but developers are encouraged to migrate to the new model.
+This document is for developers who created legacy actions in [Pipedream's UI](https://pipedream.com/actions).
+The purpose is to help users migrate legacy actions to Pipedream's new [component model](/components).
+There is currently no deprecation timeline for legacy actions, but developers are encouraged to migrate to the new model.

 ## Key Changes

-Following are the key changes when migrating from developing actions in Pipedream's UI to components:

-**`props` replace `params`**
+**Capture user input via `props` instead of `params`**

 The component model does not support `params`.
 You need to migrate `params` references to `props`.
 Unlike `params`, `props` must be explicitlly declared and defined prior to using them in code (in the old model, an input form was automatically generated when  `params` were used in code -- `params` were not explicitly declared).

-**Managed Auth**
+**Declare app `props` to use managed auth**

 The model for linking an app to legacy actions as well as the syntax for referencing credentials is different with Pipedream components.
 In the old model, apps were linked to steps in Pipedream's workflow builder UI, and credentials were referenced via the `auths` object.